-The Oil and Gas Appeal Tribunal is an independent quasi-judicial agency that hears appeals from decisions of the Oil and Gas Commission which include certain orders, declarations, findings of contravention, administrative penalties and permitting decisions in relation to an "oil and gas activity" such as geophysical exploration, the construction or operation of a pipeline, road construction, and the production, gathering, processing, storage or disposal of petroleum, natural gas or both.
+The Oil and Gas Appeal Tribunal is an agency tribunal that hears appeals from decisions of the Oil and Gas Commission which include certain orders, declarations, findings of contravention, administrative penalties and permitting decisions in relation to an ‘oil and gas activity’ such as geophysical exploration, the construction or operation of a pipeline, road construction, and the production, gathering, processing, storage or disposal of petroleum, natural gas or both.

 The Property Assessment Appeal Board was established under the Assessment Act and is the second level of appeal following the Property Assessment Review Panels.
 The most common issues in assessment appeals deal with the property’s market value, fairness compared to the assessments of other similar properties, property classification and exemptions from taxation.